7 Reasons to Visit the Costa Blanca

-Think Costa Blanca and, as likely as not, you'll think Benidorm and lager louts.
-Well get ready to think again.
+Think Costa Blanca and, as likely as not, you'll think Benidorm and partying.
+Well, get ready to think again.
 There's so much more to the Costa Blanca than the hotspots for drunken tourists.
-Terry Fletcher, author of the new Cicerone guide to Walking on the Cost Blanca explains.
+Terry Fletcher, author of the Cicerone guide to Walking on the Cost Blanca explains.

 Thanks to the thriving tourist industry, flights to the Costa Blanca are frequent and cheap.
 Alicante is the closest airport with Murcia further away, but accessible, to the south.
 Car hire is also readily available and inexpensive and really helps you to explore the area without relying on the less than perfect public transport.

 There is a great deal to tempt walkers, scramblers and climbers.
 Just beyond the beaches and high rises lies a completely different world of accessible, rocky mountains rising to 1500m – higher than Ben Nevis – and knife-edge ridges that stretch away in long chains of gleaming white limestone pinnacles like the bleached skeletons of dinosaurs’ spines.
 A world of deep, dry barrancs – the local catchall that encompasses everything from wild canyons winding their way for kilometres on end between the mountains to narrow gullies etched deep into the slopes – where it is possible to walk all day and not see another soul.
 Of slopes clothed in pine-scented forests or olive and orange groves.
 Of narrow paths where your boots kick up the fragrance of wild herbs leading to still-used fonts, springs and wells that made life in this arid landscape possible.
 And all set against the backdrop of the glittering blue Mediterranean which adds a beguiling extra dimension to any day out.